sbcshop/Ardi-32_Hardware/README.md

 ArdiFi the ultimate Arduino Uno alternative packed with powerful specs and exciting features.

 The Ardi32 variant is powered by an **ESP-32 module** with _Wi-Fi_ and _Bluetooth_ capabilities.
 It also comes in an Arduino Uno form factor and is perfect for building IoT systems, thanks to its extensive GPIO pins and communication interfaces.
-Ardi32 is supported by a vibrant community of makers, developers, and enthusiasts.
+Ardi-32 is combo of Arduino and ESP32 which is supported by a vibrant community of makers, developers, and enthusiasts.

-In this **github repo** you will find **hardware files** for **ArdiFi**.
+In this **github repo** you will find **hardware files** for **Ardi-32**.

 ## Repository Contents

 * [**/Design Data**](https://github.com/sbcshop/ArdiFi_Hardware/tree/main/Design%20Data) - This directory contains Schematic, Top and Bottom view
 * [**/Mecahnical Data**](https://github.com/sbcshop/ArdiFi_Hardware/tree/main/Mechanical%20Data) - This directory contains Dimension files, 3D and STEP files
-* [**ArdiFi Getting Started**](https://github.com/sbcshop/ArdiFi_Software) - This repo contains ArdiFi Getting Started Guide and Sample Codes.
+* [**ArdiFi Getting Started**](https://github.com/sbcshop/ArdiFi_Software) - This repo contains Ardi-32 Getting Started Guide and Sample Codes.

 ## Related Products
    * [Ardi UHF Shield](https://shop.sb-components.co.uk/products/ardi-uhf-shield-for-arduino-uno) - Ardi UHF Shield